Metropolitan Manila Transit Corporation: Love Bus revivals

 Since the discontinuation of the Love Bus, many Filipinos have called for the revival of the Love Bus in an effort to address traffic congestion and encourage private car owners to take public transport.

 In 2015, the Department of Transportation and Communications introduced the Premium Point-to-Point Bus Service, an express bus network with fixed schedules and limited to no stops in between terminals.
 The service has been likened to the Love Bus due to its improved service, premium amenities, and emphasis on attracting private car users to use public transport.

 In 2023, Ayala Land and the LTFRB launched e-jeepneys on the Makati Loop route between One Ayala and Circuit Makati in a Love Bus-like livery.

 In 2025, during his fourth State of the Nation Address, Philippine president Bongbong Marcos announced that the Love Bus will be revived.
 Marcos stated that the proposed revival will offer free rides and pilot testing is already ongoing in Cebu City and Davao City.

+On September 9, 2026, the revived Love Bus was launched with a single line connecting Eastwood City to Robinsons Galleria via two routes.
+The service utilizes electric buses that stop at designated areas marked by waiting sheds and is available for free.
+Other lines are being proposed to serve corridors that have limited transportation, avoiding routes served by franchises such as jeepneys.

-Bus consortia
+Bus consortia in the 1970s

 During the Marcos administration, the MMTC was one of a few consortia of bus companies based in Metro Manila, while the other consortia consisted of private bus companies.
 This was a result of Marcos ordering on June 21, 1976 that all bus companies in Metro Manila should be reorganized into four consortia, with MMTC acting as the fifth consortium.